Social Proof: Science, Psychology and Application. With Examples

 95 % of people are imitators and only 5% initiators…people are persuaded more by the actions of others than by any proof we can offer.

 In his book, Cialdini noted the peculiar popularity of laughter tracks with television executives, despite their apparent unpopularity with audiences.
 He also noted the strange universality of the boast that a product was selling well.
 Since scarcity and uniqueness add value to a product, this boast seemed misplaced.
-In both cases, Cialdini was able to demonstrate the value of Social Proof through experiment.
+In both cases, Cialdini was able to demonstrate the influence of group persuasion through experiment.

 Most people are instinctively sceptical of this statement.
-Surely, people have their personal preferences?
+Surely, we all have our own personal preferences?
 However, two recent studies suggest that our preferences are less personal than they seem…

 Since the formalisation of Social Proof as a phenomenon, further research has explored the influence of social and cultural factors over the phenomenon.
 A meta-analysis published in the Psychological Bulletin in 1996, for example, highlighted the difference in the way group persuasion affects collectivist and individualist societies.

 Cialdini notes a few common examples of the use of Social Proof in commercial settings.

 - During the disco era, club owners would often allow lines to grow unnecessarily long outside their clubs.
 Although there was lots of room inside, the club owners knew that the line would attract more customers.

 - Charity workers who display a long list of previous donors to prospective subscribers are more likely to receive a donation.
 This effect is enhanced when the potential donor knows people on the list.

 There are countless other examples that affect everyday life.
 For example: